World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Method

 where $\sigma$ is the sigmoid function and $h_t$ is the pooled multimodal embedding from the LLM at time $t$.
 The termination signal is triggered at the timestep $t$ where $R(\mathbf{o}_{1:t}, \mathbf{g}) > \eta$, with threshold $\eta = 0.5$.

 For training, we utilize per-frame binary success labels: for each trajectory, every timestep $t$ is annotated with $y_t \in \{0,1\}$, indicating whether the task is completed at or before $t$.
-These labels are derived from two sources: (1) expert trajectories from the LIBERO dataset~\citep{liu2023libero}, where success is determined by task-specific criteria, and (2) policy-generated trajectories collected in simulator (Section~\ref{sec:world_model}), labeled using an oracle that monitors ground-truth task states in the simulator.
-The reward head $\mathcal{R}_\theta$ is trained with binary cross-entropy (BCE) loss:
+These labels are derived from two sources: (1) expert trajectories from the LIBERO dataset~\cite{liu2023libero}, where success is determined by task-specific criteria, and (2) policy-generated trajectories collected in simulator (Section~\ref{sec:world_model}).
+The reward head $\mathcal{R}_\theta$ is trained with BCE loss:

-This supervision enables the reflector to recognize task completion as soon as it occurs, rather than relying on trajectory-level signals.
-During RL, we use the reward sparsely: the return is computed using a single reward assigned at the termination timestep (or at $T$ if no termination occurs), ensuring compatibility with standard policy gradient methods.
-This design allows \model{} to simultaneously support real-time termination and efficient policy learning, effectively addressing the execution inefficiency of prior VLA post-training approaches~\citep{tan2025interactiveposttrainingvisionlanguageactionmodels,lu2025vlarlmasterfulgeneralrobotic}.
-More details can be found in the supplementary material.
+This supervision enables the reflector to recognize task completion as soon as it occurs.
+During RL, we use the reward sparsely: the return is computed using a single reward assigned at the termination timestep (or at $T$ if no termination occurs).

+\xiao{This design enables \model{} to support real-time termination while achieving both high sample efficiency and stable policy learning.
+In contrast, prior VLA post-training approaches~\cite{tan2025interactiveposttrainingvisionlanguageactionmodels,lu2025vlarlmasterfulgeneralrobotic} rely on binary rewards (e.g., 1 for success, 0 for failure), which lead to degenerate advantage estimates when rollout trajectories are homogeneous, i.e., when all episodes succeed or all fail.
+In such cases, the empirical advantage values collapse to zero across the batch, providing no learning signal for policy updates and drastically reducing training efficiency.
+By instead employing a continuous reward signal in the range $[0, 1]$ that reflects fine-grained task progress, our method ensures non-trivial advantage estimates.
+This eliminates the need to balance successful and failed rollouts during data collection, enabling more efficient use of samples.}